avni0000patel/Book-Search-Engine/README.md

 Mongoose - a MongoDB object modeling tool designed to work in an asynchronous environment

-nodemon - a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected
+Nodemon - a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected

 React - a JavaScript library for creating user interfaces